Tree and Root Removal Tips (5 Pro Arborist Techniques)

 This is a faster method that uses a specialized machine to grind the stump into small chips.

 • Equipment: Stump grinders are available for rent at most tool rental centers.
-They come in various sizes, from small walk-behind models to large self-propelled machines.

 • Operation: Position the stump grinder over the stump and use the controls to move the grinding wheel back and forth, gradually reducing the stump to below ground level.